SAP-samples/cloud-mdk-tutorial-samples/README.md

 * How to create your branded MDK client
 	* using Cloud Build Service
 	* using MDK SDK
-*  How to write a custom extension control using NativeScript
+*  How to write a custom extension control using Metadata approach
+*  How to add NativeScript Plugins in an MDK App

 Above folders point to related tutorial mission/group.